hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 * Performance.
 Current usage of TCP for IXFR is sub-optimal in some cases i.e. connections are frequently closed after a single IXFR.

+## Threat model

+The threat model considered here is one where the current contents and size of the zone are considered sensitive and should be protected during transfer.

+The threat model does not however consider the existence of a zone, the act of zone transfer between two entities, nor the identities of the nameservers hosting a zone (including both those acting as hidden primaries/secondaries or directly serving the zone) as sensitive information.
+The proposed mechanisms does not attempt to obscure such information.
+The reasons for this include:

+*  much of this information can be obtained by various methods including active scanning of the DNS
+*  an attacker who can monitor network traffic can relatively easily infer relations between nameservers simply from traffic patterns, even when some or all of the traffic is encrypted

+We note that the use of XoT will indicate a desire by the zone owner that the contents of the zone remain confidential and could be subject to blocking (e.g. via blocking of port 853) if an attacker had such capabilities.
+However this threat is likely true of any such mechanism that attempts to encrypt data passed between nameservers e.g. IPsec.

 # Connection and Data Flows in Existing XFR Mechanisms